 From 1967 until the early 1990s, the building served as a daycare, a food co-op, a dance studio, and an after-school program.
 Recognizing the changing needs of the community, volunteers renovated the building and established The Ada Jenkins Families and Careers Development Center in April of 1994.
 Ada Jenkins’ daughter and granddaughter attended the celebration.

 The Center continues to promote the importance of education and equal opportunity for all citizens.
 Today, we are a 501 (c) 3 not-for-profit organization helping those in poverty break the cycle and gain economic independence.
-The Center has become a resource hub for North Mecklenburg and South Iredell Counties and a well-respected model for community centers in the region.
+The Center has become a resource hub for Davidson, Cornelius and Huntersville and a well-respected model for community centers in the region.